ha5ha6/judy_blog/_posts/2019-11-8-data-structrue-linkedlist.markdown

 ### Points to Note

-1. single linked list or double, what to be careful of deleting of double linked list
+1. single linked list or double
+2. when deletion in a double linked list, must also update n.next, to set n.next.prev equal to n.prev
-2. two pointers - the Runner Technique
+3. two pointers (slow and fast) - the Runner Technique

+        rearrange a1->a2->a3->...->an->b1->b2->b3->...->bn
+        to        a1->b1->a2->b2..................->an->bn

+        use the fast move every 2 nodes a1->a2->a3->...->an->b1->b2->b3->...->bn
+        f       f
+        s   s                s                f

+        move f to the front and begin "weaving" on each iteration, s selects an element from b, and inserts it after f
-3. recursion SO(n), n- the depth of the recursive call

-**all recursive algs can be implemented iteratively**
+4. recursion algs take at least SO(n), n is the depth of the recursive call, **all recursive algs can be implemented iteratively**, **recursive solutions are often cleaner but less optimal**

 ### Basic Operations